HappyTa/ML-HW/README.md

 3. [Matplotlib](https://pypi.org/project/matplotlib/)

+Package for graphing.

 ```
 pip install matplotlib
 ```

 4. [SciPy](https://pypi.org/project/scipy/)

+Additional machine learning tools

 ```
 pip install scipy
 ```

-#### Runnning main.py
+#### Running main.py

-This function allow the user to select what they want to run by using messages print onto the commandline.
-It require 1 arguemnt to be passed in which represent type of algorithm they would like to run:
+This function allow the user to select what they want to run by using messages print onto the command line.
+It require 1 argument to be passed in which represent type of algorithm they would like to run:

 ```
 python3 -O main.py [argument]